z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 > * In real CICS, RESETBR cannot cause a file to open, but it will in zCICS.
 > * The RESETBR command will be invalid, and may result in a transaction abend.

+#### Errors

+* BAD PARM
+* BOTH FILE AND DATASET ARE SPECIFIED
+* BOTH GTEQ AND EQUAL ARE SPECIFIED
+* BOTH RBA AND XRBA ARE SPECIFIED
+* BOTH RRN AND (X)RBA ARE SPECIFIED
+* FILE OR DATASET MUST BE SPECIFIED
+* GENERIC CANNOT BE SPECIFIED WITH RRN OR (X)RBA
+* GENERIC REQUIRES KEYLENGTH
+* INVALID FILE OR DATASET
+* KEYLENGTH REQUIRES GENERIC
+* RIDFLD IS MANDATORY

 #### Conditions (RESP/RESP2)

 * DISABLED/50